ruijadom/geospatial_map/README.md

 GeoJSON is a format for enconding geographical data

-GeoJson can represent cities, countries and roads
+GeoJSON can represent cities, countries and roads

 TopoJSON is an extension of GeoJSON